If you have read my preface to the double rifle, you may wonder if it is a disadvantage to carry a bolt-action rifle on a safari.

 List Price: 9,143.00€

-Even the legends of African big game hunting knew exactly what to rely on in the savannah and thick bush: either the powerful double rifle or bolt action rifles with the indestructible Mauser Magnum system.
+Even the legends of African big game hunting knew exactly what to rely on in the savannah and thick bush: either the powerful double rifle or the bolt-action rifles with the indestructible Mauser Magnum system.

 Following this tradition, the new Mauser 98 Magnum, makes it clear in every detail that there is no challenge out there that it cannot master.
 Based on a Double Square Bridge system milled from the solid, this big game classic is crafted to the highest quality and perfection.
 The double cross bolt action as well as the slightly longer stock are the answer to the high forces of the .375 H&H Magnum, the .416 Rigby or even the .450 Rigby that optionally fill the chamber.